son-n-pham/fireship-ext/README.md

 ```

 3. Start Ollama server locally
+4. The extension can work with some Gemini models provided by Google.
+Change the env file to the name of ".env", input API key of Gemini into that .env file.
-4. Press F5 in VSCode to start debugging the extension
+5. Press F5 in VSCode to start debugging the extension

 ## Packaging and Local Installation